 We have a great opportunity based at Luton - Community Venue for a Prince's Trust Development Worker to become a key member of our Community department.

 As a Prince's Trust Development Worker, you will play a pivotal role in the success of our students through:

 - Assisting with the recruitment and retention of Prince’s Trust Team members.

 - Identifying and supporting those with basic skills needs.

 - Assisting with work placement activity subsequent to completion of main programme.

-Our ideal candidates will have demonstrable knowledge of Equality and Diversity and experience of work placement opportunities and requirements, alongside the following qualifications:
+Our ideal candidates will have experience of dealing with challenging behaviour and experience of work placement opportunities and requirements, alongside the following qualifications: